 Drawing influences from the cuisines of France, China, Thailand and Vietnam, Cambodian food maintains its own character and flavor profiles.
 Fish and rice are common ingredients in many dishes including the popular Amok which is made with fish, coconut and curry paste and served with a side of rice.

-Siem Reap has its fair share of tourist eateries including the pizza shop were we satisfied our pizza craving one evening; however, there are a slew of restaurants serving authentic Cambodian food at every price point.
+Siem Reap has its fair share of tourist eateries including the pizza shop where we satisfied our pizza craving one evening; however, there are a slew of restaurants serving Cambodian food at every price point.
 We tried several during our visit and liked these the best.

-Authentic food is available at shacks and stands throughout Siem Reap.
+Cambodian food is available at shacks and stands throughout Siem Reap.
 Follow your nose and enjoy the meal.
 When you want something more, here are our favorite places to eat in Siem Reap:

 As great as the local joints are in Siem Reap, it would be a shame to miss out on the city’s finer dining.
 That’s why we chose to leave our neighborhood and venture to Mie Cafe for a more upscale dining experience.
 We sat outside for our multi-course dinner that fused local ingredients with western cooking techniques.

-Mie Cafe is located at Krong Siem Reap, Cambodia.
+Mie Cafe was located at Krong Siem Reap, Cambodia.
+It has permanently closed.

 Sister Srey Cafe

-As a town that caters to tourists, Siem Reap has more that its fair share of coffee shops.
-We tried a few, and Sister Srey Café wins the award of being our favorite.
+As a town that caters to tourists, Siem Reap has more than its fair share of coffee shops.
+We tried a few, and Sister Srey Café wins the award for being our favorite.
 In addition to serving tasty coffee, smoothies and food like potato hash, the cafe also serves a social enterprise that supports the local community and its students.

-Tasting Tip: Sister Srey Café is located right near the Old Market, making it a great spot to visit before or after you get satisfy your shopping fix.
+Sister Srey Café is located right near the Old Market, making it a great spot to visit before or after you satisfy your shopping fix.

 Sister Srey Café is located at 200 Pokambor Avenue, Siem Reap, Cambodia.